Doctor of Business Administration

 media marketing initiatives.
 Her current passion involves initiating meaningful dialogues

 and informing exchanges between academic researchers and professionals.

-As a member of the United States Navy Reserves, Greer provides medical support for the Fourth Marine Air-Wing marine wing support squadron in Chicopee, Mass.
+As a member of the United States Navy Reserves, Greer works with the Headquarters and Service Company, Fourth Medical Battalion in San Diego, CA.